istlab/Alitheia-Core/4143760-4167562/assignment1.md

 ### Acyclic Dependencies Principle (ADP)

+This very simple principle states that software entities should not have cyclic dependencies.
+This is the case when some entity A depends on some entity B, but B also depends on A. Dependency cycles of more than two classes also violate the principle and should therefore be avoided.

 ### Don't Repeat Yourself (DRY)

+Another very simple principle is the DRY principle, which states that duplicate code must be avoided.
+This principle is violated when the modification of one element requires the modification of another unrelated element.

 We have looked for duplicated code with [SonarQube](http://www.sonarqube.org/).
 This tool found 313 lines of code (LOC) in a total of 31,760 LOC.
 Thus only 1% of the Alitheia Core project is duplicate code.
 The project contains 15,688 LOC with Java, the rest is comments or whitespace.
 We investigated a few instances of code duplication.
 One of them is `BugResolution` (lines 121-135) and `BTSEntry` (lines 203-216).

 ### Simple shortcomings